ben-aaron188/rgpt3/README.md

 To make interaction easier and less confusing, this R package now **wraps all functions into a general `rgpt(...)` function** which can deal with all GPT models and allows you to make requests to more models than before.

+In short: with the new package structure all GPT models can be used in one common wrapper and easier to adapt for future releases from OpenAI.

 ## Getting started